DilshanWA/Inquoto/README.md

-# 🧾 InvoQuoto – Quotation & Invoice Management System
+# 🧾 QuantifyPro – Quotation & Invoice Management System

 A secure and feature-rich web application designed for **NeoMac Engineering Company** to streamline the creation, management, and tracking of invoices and quotations.
 The system supports role-based access, PDF generation, and smart analytics for efficient business operations.